Whistler Ski Holidays

 Call today on 0207 616 9184

 Whistler is frequently voted as one of the best mountain resorts in the world.
 It's only a two-hour drive from the coastal city of Vancouver along the scenic Sea to Sky Highway, where the two mountains of Whistler and Blackcomb offer over 8,100 acres of skiable terrain.
 This is one of Canada’s most diverse destinations and Whistler truly has something for everyone, both on and off the mountain.
-A ski holiday in Whistler is one that you’ll never forget.
+Skiing in Whistler is something that you’ll never forget.

 And the fun doesn’t stop on the mountain!
 The charming Whistler Village is pedestrianised which makes it so easy to walk around and discover the local restaurants and bars.
 It's perfect for mixed-ability groups and parties with non-skiers.
 The Village is full of shops and spas, and there are plenty of other activities on offer like snowshoeing, snowmobiling, snow-tubing and dozens more.